 May 21, 2026

-Pedestrian and bicycle bridge installed over the A2 in just 30 minutes
+Bridge installed over the A2 in just 30 minutes

 During the night of 19–20 May 2026, an important milestone was reached in Härkingen: A new pedestrian and bicycle bridge was successfully installed during a 30-minute full closure of the A2.
 The bridge was prefabricated in a workshop, transported as special cargo, and hoisted into place with precision using a mobile crane.
-Gruner was responsible for the planning and local site supervision of the bridge construction, roadworks, and civil engineering works.
+Gruner was responsible for the engineering design and local site supervision of the bridge construction, roadworks, and civil engineering works.

 The 40.7 m long, 3.5 m wide bridge is part of the new route for pedestrians and cyclists between the A1 underpass ('Viehdurchlass') and the public transport hub in Egerkingen.
 Spanning approximately 1.35 km, it safely connects the municipality of Härkingen and the adjacent industrial area to the Egerkingen railway station, crossing the A2 in the process.